invisible-college/statebus/readme.md

 ```

 To enable multiple users, use the `client:` option when you create a bus,
-padding it a function that will run to customize each client bus as new users
+passing it a function that will run to customize each client bus as new users
 connect to the server:

 ```javascript